MiguelHigueraDev/discord-card-react/README.md

     title: "You can add alternative titles to all sections that have titles",
     serverJoinDate: "1 Sep 2020",
     serverIconUrl: "https://asdasd.com/icon.png",
+    serverName:
-    serverName: "This is used as the alt attribute for the image, for accessibility" }}
+      "This is used as the alt attribute for the image, for accessibility", }}
   roles={{
     roles: [